The Mishkin Gallery curators hosted an after-hours tour of the current Anna Ostoya: J M Z exhibition on Nov. 4.

 “They would take these pieces and inhabit it with their own memories,” Ostoya said.
 “Although they would take the fragments and maybe explain them differently, the idea would be the same.”

-Turner said that the Mishkin Gallery aims to give students a forum to engage in introspection and conversation with the art.
+Tell said that the Mishkin Gallery aims to give students a forum to engage in introspection and conversation with the art.

-“I think that one of our goals here is to help people think about how we look at things, at art, at the world and I think that there’s so much sort of interpretive power,” Turner said.
+“I think that one of our goals here is to help people think about how we look at things, at art, at the world and I think that there’s so much interpretive power,” Tell said.
 “I think just giving students the space to spend time looking at a single image and thinking about what does it look like?
 How do I talk about it?
 How does it make me feel?
 What does it make me think about?”

 The exhibition is open until Dec.
 13 and is free for all to visit.